Thank you for your interest in our Labradors!!

 We ask all inquiring families to please fill out our puppy questionnaire, you are then welcome to email us anytime at firstname.lastname@example.org.

 Rosewater BellaVista Bravo CD CGC imaged @ 12 months, Grand-sire to our current Charley Sully Litter 2018

 Thanks for visiting!

-We are a responsible breeder and show family located in Charleston SC with a passion for English Style Labrador Retrievers with superior temperaments, health, and conformation.
+We are a responsible breeder and show family located in Charleston SC with a passion for European Style Labrador Retrievers with superior temperaments, health, and conformation.
 We carefully plan every litter striving for show quality dogs and improvement to the breed.
-Our pedigree contains some of the most prestigious bloodlines and several nationally top ranked Labradors.
+Our pedigree contains some of the most prestigious bloodlines and several nationally top-ranked Labradors.
 These puppies are raised in our home and lovingly handled from the time they are born.
-By eight weeks of age, our puppies will have been imprinted, socialized, AKC reunite micro-chipped, vet checked, dew claws removed, wormed, had their 1st set of shots, CERF, and health certified.
+By eight weeks of age, our puppies will have been imprinted, socialized, AKC reunite micro-chipped, wormed, had their 1st set of shots, CERF, vet checked and health certified.

 Kate Wannamaker is the breeder.
-She graduated top of her class, college educated in animal science with a focus on breeding & reproduction.
+She graduated top of her class, college-educated in animal science with a focus on breeding & reproduction.
 Kate has experience in artificial insemination and is an accredited registered sonographer.
-She has had formal training in breeding & reproduction, training, showing, judging, nutrition, business, farm management and design.
-Kate is an active AKC Bred with HEART breeder and member of the National Labrador Retriever Club, Charleston Kennel Club, and Charleston Dog Training Clubs.
+She has had formal training in breeding & reproduction, training, showing, judging, nutrition, business, farm management, and design.
+Kate is an active AKC Bred with HEART breeder and member of the National Labrador Retriever Club, Charleston Kennel Club, and Charleston Dog Training Club.

 wins BOB and Group 4th